Memorandum D23-1-1: Partners in Protection Program

 Suspension

-- (a) failure to respond to the CBSA in the manner specified in the correspondence, including notifications for revalidation and/or requests for information, within the specified timeframe; or for refusing access to the business' premises or to undergo a site validation
+- failure to respond to the CBSA in the manner specified in the correspondence, including notifications for revalidation and/or requests for information, within the specified timeframe; or for refusing access to the business' premises or to undergo a site validation

-- (c) failure to abide by the Terms and Conditions of PIP membership, including notifying without delay the CBSA of changes to business operations or supply chain, business structure, security practices, or location(s) of operations
+- failure to abide by the Terms and Conditions of PIP membership, including notifying without delay the CBSA of changes to business operations or supply chain, business structure, security practices, or location(s) of operations

-- (e) failure to implement an Action Plan and/or to address MSR or compliance deficiencies in a satisfactory manner
+- failure to implement an Action Plan and/or to address MSR or compliance deficiencies in a satisfactory manner

-- (f) contravening the Customs Act or any of its regulations, or any legislation enforced by the CBSA or a foreign customs organization
+- contravening the Customs Act or any of its regulations, or any legislation enforced by the CBSA or a foreign customs organization

 Cancellation

-- (a) failure to address any reason that gave rise to the suspension within the specified suspension period
+- failure to address any reason that gave rise to the suspension within the specified suspension period

-- (b) submission of false or misleading information
+- submission of false or misleading information

-- (c) commission of a severe contravention of the Customs Act or any of its regulations, or under any legislation enforced by the CBSA or a foreign customs administration
+- commission of a severe contravention of the Customs Act or any of its regulations, or under any legislation enforced by the CBSA or a foreign customs administration

 Appeals

-42. Only one appeal will be considered by the CBSA.
+42. Membership cancellations may be appealed.
+Only one appeal will be considered by the CBSA.
 In order to be considered, the appeal must:

-- (a) state the PIP Membership Number, if applicable
+- state the PIP Membership Number

 43. The member's "cancelled" status will remain in effect throughout the duration of the appeal period.
 No administration of program membership will occur until the CBSA has rendered a decision.